-AAA: Fewer Americans traveling this Thanksgiving amid Pandemic - The Vicksburg Post
+AAA: Fewer Americans traveling this Thanksgiving amid pandemic - The Vicksburg Post

-AAA: Fewer Americans traveling this Thanksgiving amid Pandemic
+AAA: Fewer Americans traveling this Thanksgiving amid pandemic

 In its travel forecast for the upcoming Thanksgiving holiday weekend — traditionally the busiest travel time of the year — officials with AAA are saying fewer Americans will travel this year due to COVID-19.